Experiences that challenge and inspire you, offering new approaches

 Our Legacy Leaders training is part of

-a new global initiative the Legacy Project is launching called YOU 177.
-Based on more than a decade of real-world research, the YOU 177 call to action is Dream Bigger – Make Your Story a Legacy Project.
+the YOU 177 global initiative.
+Based on more than a decade of real-world research, the YOU 177 call to action is Dream Bigger, Create Legacy.

 We'll train you in the multidimensional LegacyCubed concept, and how to help others explore and define their own life story in the context of creating a living legacy at the levels of personal potential, relationships, and community impact.